-The majority of breast cancer found in teens is secretory carcinoma.
+The most common type of breast cancer found in teens is secretory adenocarcinoma.
 This is generally a slow growing, nonaggressive cancer.
-It doesn’t tend to spread to other parts of the body.
+Though there is low chance of this type of cancer spreading to other parts of the body, a few cases have noted spread to local lymph nodes.
 Doctors treat it by surgically cutting out the cancer while sparing as much breast tissue as possible.

 Breast cancer is extremely rare in teens, but you should still check abnormalities.
 It’s also important to take steps now to prevent breast cancer later.
 These include: